Pancreas and kidney transplants

 Diet and nutrition

-After your pancreas transplant, you should adjust your diet to keep your pancreas healthy and functioning well.
+After your pancreas transplant, you may need to adjust your diet to keep your pancreas healthy and functioning well.
 Maintaining a healthy weight through diet and exercise can help prevent many common post-transplant complications, including infection, heart attacks and bone thinning.

-Your Mayo Clinic dietitian will also provide you with several healthy food options and ideas to use in your nutrition plan.
+Your dietitian can provide you with several healthy food options and ideas to use in your nutrition plan.
 Your dietitian's recommendations may include:

 - Eating at least five servings of fruits and vegetables each day